-The University’s progressive financial aid policies assure that it is often cited as one of the country’s best values among national universities.
+The University’s progressive financial aid policies assure that it is often cited as one of the country’s “best values” among national universities.
 Vanderbilt students engage in interdisciplinary academic pursuits that produce life-changing moments, intricate questions with complex solutions, and remarkable opportunities to make a difference.
-Known both for excellent academic programs and an outstanding quality of student life, Vanderbilt is consistently ranked among the top 20 universities in the country by U.S. News & World Report.
+Known for excellent academic programs and an outstanding quality of student life, Vanderbilt is consistently ranked among the top 20 universities in the country by U.S. News & World Report.

-Vanderbilt students take full advantage of student life by immersing themselves in over 530 student organizations, a full range of study abroad programs, Division I athletics, and a variety of internship opportunities.
+Vanderbilt students take full advantage of student life by immersing themselves in over 420 student organizations, a full range of study abroad programs, Division I athletics, and a variety of internship opportunities.

-Opportunity Vanderbilt: affordability and accessibility
+Opportunity Vanderbilt: Affordability and accessibility

-Vanderbilt makes three important commitments to ensure that students from many different economic circumstances can enroll at Vanderbilt: the admission process is need-blind for U.S. citizens and eligible non-citizens (financial circumstances are not considered in the admission decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans that must be repaid—instead, packages include grant assistance and a reasonable work expectation.
-Known as Opportunity Vanderbilt, these three commitments combined place Vanderbilt among a small number of universities to adopt such progressive policies.
+Vanderbilt makes three important commitments to ensure students from many different economic circumstances can enroll at Vanderbilt: the admission process is need-blind for US citizens and eligible non-citizens (financial circumstances are not considered in the admission decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans.
+This initiative does not involve income bands or cutoffs that limit eligibility.

-Using a holistic application review process and with these financial aid policies, Vanderbilt admits talented students from diverse backgrounds who challenge each other both inside and outside the classroom and together form a community of scholars.
+Using a holistic application review process and with these financial aid policies, Vanderbilt admits talented students from diverse backgrounds who challenge each other inside and outside the classroom and together form a community of scholars.

-Whether organizing a Schools for Schools event with Invisible Children, indulging in an Indian food dinner and dance celebration at the annual Diwali festival, or interning at one of Nashville’s 200+ recording studios, Vanderbilt students are deeply engaged in activities and opportunities both on campus and in the surrounding community.
+Whether organizing a Schools for Schools event with Invisible Children, indulging in an Indian food dinner and dance celebration at the annual Diwali festival, or interning at one of Nashville’s 200+ recording studios, Vanderbilt students are deeply engaged in activities and opportunities on campus and in the surrounding community.
 With 16 men’s and women’s Division I athletic teams, Vanderbilt is the smallest and only private school in the legendary Southeastern Conference.

 The Vanderbilt community

-Vanderbilt is located in the heart of Nashville, Tennessee, home to a diverse population of 1.7 million and marked by its unique blend of cosmopolitan flair and small-town charm.
-A thriving center of music, publishing, health care, and technology, Nashville is consistently ranked as one of America’s friendliest cities and was honored by Travel + Leisure as America’s Best Music Scene in 2015.
+Vanderbilt is located in the heart of Nashville, Tennessee, home to a diverse population of 1.9 million and marked by its unique blend of cosmopolitan flair and small-town charm.
+A thriving center of music, publishing, health care, and technology, Nashville is consistently ranked as one of America’s friendliest cities and was honored by SmartAsset as the #3 “Best City for Young Professionals” (2019).